equinor/radix-platform/public-site/site/access-control.md

 environment = "prod" | "dev"

 - `fg_radix_cluster_admin_{environment}`
-  Contributor to resource group `clusters`.
+  Provide a human the role Contributor to resource group `clusters`.
   Can then create and destroy Kubernetes clusters.
 - `fg_radix_common_resource_admin_{environment}`
-  Contributor to resource group `common`.
+  Provide a human the role Contributor to resource group `common`.
   Can work on any of the common managed services.
 - `fg_radix_dns_admin_{environment}`
-  DNS Zone Contributor for the DNS Zone in each environment (ex: `radix.equinor.com` in prod).
+  Provide a human DNS Zone Contributor for the DNS Zone in each environment (ex: `radix.equinor.com` in prod).
-  Used by external-dns and cert-manager to manage automatic DNS updates on Azure DNS service.
 - `fg_radix_monitoring_admin_{environment}`
-  Contributor to resource group `monitoring`.
+  Provide a human the role Contributor to resource group `monitoring`.
   Can do anything related to the external monitoring of clusters.

 #### Deprecated groups